omeka/omeka-s-enduser/docs/modules/mapping.md

  * **Layers**: Any layers you wish to use, separated by commas.
  * **Styles**: Any styles you wish to use, separated by commas.

- Click Add Overlay to create the overlay.
-Click _Clear Inputs_ to clear each of the fields.
+ Click "Add Overlay" to create the overlay.
+Click "Clear Inputs" to clear each of the fields.
 Multiple overlays can be added.

  ![Map page block with only the WMS Overlays section open.
 All of the mentioned fields are empty](../modules/modulesfiles/Mapping_Page_Overlays.png)